 It is true that some fat people may prefer having sex with the lights off or may have areas where they don’t like to be touched.
 Again, these are fairly common boundaries that partners of any size can have.
-Fully discussing boundaries with your partner, regardless of size, will prevent awkward misunderstandings of each other’s needs and limits.
+Fully discussing boundaries with your partner, regardless of size, will prevent awkward misunderstandings of each other’s needs and limits during sex.

-Myth 3: Thin people who hook up with fat people must have a fetish.
+Myth 3: Thin people who have sex with fat people must have a fetish.